21centurymotorcompany/tna/README.md

 There are two methods:

 1. **fromHash:** Generates bitdb document from transaction hash. (requires a local bitcoin node for JSON-RPC)
-2. **fromtx:** Generates bitdb document from raw transaction (Local operation and doesn't require a bitcoin node)
+2. **fromTx:** Generates bitdb document from raw transaction (Local operation and doesn't require a bitcoin node)

 ## 1. fromHash